ibm-cloud-docs/cis/waf-concept.md

 A WAF operates through a set of rules often called policies.
 These policies aim to protect against vulnerabilities in the application by filtering out malicious traffic.

 The value of a WAF comes from the speed and ease with which its policy modifications can be implemented, thereby allowing a faster response to varying attack vectors.
 For example, during a [DDoS attack ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://en.wikipedia.org/wiki/Denial-of-service_attack), rate limiting can be implemented by modifying WAF policies.

+## What are the key benefits of the IBM Cloud CIS Web Application Firewall?

+The IBM Cloud CIS WAF is an easy way to set up, manage, and customize security rules to protect your web applications from common web threats.
+See the following list for key features:

+ * **Easy setup**: The CIS WAF is part of our overall service, which takes just a few minutes to set up.
+Once you redirect your DNS to us, you can switch on the WAF and set up the rules you need.

+ * **Detailed reporting** See greater detail in the reporting, for example, threats blocked by rule/rule group.